 After several years, he was connected to West Department Official Wèi Fěng who plotted rebellion, so he was dismissed and returned home.
 (2)

-When Wén-dì ascended as King , he returned as Grand Judge.
+When Wén-dì ascended as King , he returned as Minister Judge.
 At the Ascension, he was changed to Minister of Justice, and advanced in fief to Marquis of Chónggāo village.
-He was promoted to Grand Commandant, and his fief changed to Marquis of Píngyáng village.
+He was promoted to Excellency Commandant, and his fief changed to Marquis of Píngyáng village.
 At the time he with Excellency over the Masses Huà Xīn and Excellency of Works Wáng Lǎng were all the foremost famous statesmen of the time.
-After Court Wén-dì said to his attendants: “These three Excellencies are a generation of great men.
+After Court Wén-dì said to his left and right attendants: “These three Excellencies are a generation of great men.
 Later generations will find it difficult to follow after them!”
 (3)

 - (3) Lùshì Yìlín “Mister Lù’s Unusual Stories Collection” states: Yáo once for several months did not attend Court meetings, and his demeanor was unusual.
 Someone asked the reason, and he said: “Often a pretty woman comes, and her beauty is out of the ordinary.”
 The questioner said: “It must be a demon, and should be killed.”
 The woman later passed by, and would not come forward, stopping outside the door.
 Yáo asked her the reason, and she said: “Your Excellency has intention to kill [me].”
 Yáo said: “Not so.”
 Then he earnestly called to her, and therefore she entered.
 Yáo’s was resentful, but did not have the heart [to kill], and so when chopping was only able to wound her thigh.
 The woman at once went out, used new silk floss to wipe the blood but left a trail.
 The next day he sent someone to search and follow it, and it reached a large burial mound.
 In the coffin was a pretty woman, with appearance like a living person, wearing white garments, red embroidery waistcoat, wounded in the left thigh, with the waistcoat’s silk floss wiping blood.
 My father’s younger brother the Administrator of Qīnghé said it in this way.